sjcockell/mmb8052/practicals/practical_05.md

 The advantage of having the data arranged in this way is that we can trivially add extra information to each observation and maintain the same format.
 For example, if samples 1-3 were "wild-type" and samples 4-6 were "mutant" we could add an additional _genotype_ column to the long data to store this information.
 In the case of wide data, you would typically have to create a second data frame which contained this information about the columns (and likewise for the rows).

-It is possible to turn a wide matrix into a long data frame using the `tidyr` package, which contains a function called `pivot_longer()`.
+It is possible to turn a wide matrix into a long data frame using the `tidyr` package, which contains a function called `pivot_longer()` (as well as `pivot_wider()` for the reverse operation).
 Note that for this to work properly, the rownames of our matrix must be a column in their own right, meaning that the conversion becomes a bit of a shuffle.

 ```r
 > library(tidyverse)